-- 23 During this unit, we have examined several topics which are necessary to consider when - planning and conducting any field trip.
-If adequate attention is paid to planning the trip and - 25 precautions are taken to avoid problem producing situations, the field trip should be a pleasant - 26 experience for all concerned.
+During this unit, we have examined several topics which are necessary to consider when planning and conducting any field trip.
+If adequate attention is paid to planning the trip and precautions are taken to avoid problem producing situations, the field trip should be a pleasant experience for all concerned.
 However, without it, things can easily get out of hand.
-Be prepared - and enjoy a pleasant trip.
+Be prepared and enjoy a pleasant trip.

-1 2 3 CHAPTER 9 TRANSPORTING STUDENTS WITH SPECIAL NEEDS 4 OBJECTIVE 5 • Understand the importance of communication.
-6 • Identify physical characteristics and behavior tendencies of special needs students.
-7 Describe loading/unloading procedures.
-8 Describe student management techniques.
-9 • Identify ways to communicate with special needs students.
-10 11 Note to Instructor: At the end of this chapter, the driver should be taken back on the road 12 for Vehicle Operation Part II portion of the training.
-13 14 INTRODUCTION 15 Special needs drivers or assistants should be properly trained by a medical professional regarding 16 the specifics of each child.
-A school bus driver has a unique opportunity to provide a positive 17 influence on the lives of special needs students as they are being transported.
-Many basic tasks of 18 meeting personal care needs, communicating and socializing with others and physically moving 19 from one location to another are major accomplishments for these students.
-By providing an 20 atmosphere of friendly assistance and responding to their individual and group needs, a driver is 21 in a position to become an important part of the student's efforts to reach their potential.
-22 23 The success of a program for exceptional children depends upon the people who have daily 24 contact with the children.
-They should be patient, alert, flexible, resourceful, enthusiastic, 25 emotionally stable, have personal warmth, friendliness, understanding and compassion.
-A bus 26 driver should be able to develop and maintain rapport with children and be able to exercise 27 mature judgement in relation to both the care of exceptional children and the responsibilities of 28 driving.
-29 30 A driver should be able to accept each child and their unique situations.
-These children should be 31 treated as a person would treat their own children with special needs.
-The daily bus ride to school 32 can be an important part of the child's progress toward accomplishment of their goals.
-The bus
+TRANSPORTING STUDENTS WITH SPECIAL NEEDS

+- Understand the importance of communication. - Identify the physical characteristics and behavior tendencies of special needs students. - Describe loading/unloading procedures. - Describe student management techniques. - Identify ways to communicate with special needs students.

+Note to Instructor: At the end of this chapter, the driver should be taken back on the road for the Vehicle Operation Part III portion of the training.

+Special needs drivers or assistants should be properly trained by a medical professional regarding the specifics of each child.
+A school bus driver has a unique opportunity to provide a positive influence on the lives of special needs students as they are being transported.
+Many basic tasks of meeting personal care needs, communicating and socializing with others and physically moving from one location to another are major accomplishments for these students.
+By providing an atmosphere of friendly assistance and responding to their individual and group needs, a driver is in a position to become an important part of the student's efforts to reach their potential.

+The success of a program for exceptional children depends upon the people who have daily contact with the children.
+They should be patient, alert, flexible, resourceful, enthusiastic, emotionally stable, have personal warmth, friendliness, understanding and compassion.
+A bus driver should be able to develop and maintain rapport with children and be able to exercise mature judgement in relation to both the care of exceptional children and the responsibilities of driving.

-- 1 rules should be explained simply and presented in manner appropriate with the student's - 2 cognitive level.
-Be prepared to review these rules frequently as some students may need many - 3 reminders to be successful.
-The bus ride to and from school can be a pleasant experience which a - 4 child anticipates eagerly, or it can become a stressful experience.
-The driver should be thoughtful - 5 and careful about such routine matters as assigning a seat or seatmate, the presentation and - 6 purpose of a seatbelt and student management.
+A driver should be able to accept each child and their unique situations.
+These children should be treated as a person would treat their own children with special needs.
+The daily bus ride to school can be an important part of the child's progress toward accomplishment of their goals.
+The bus rules should be explained simply and presented in manner appropriate with the student's cognitive level.
+Be prepared to review these rules frequently as some students may need many reminders to be successful.
+The bus ride to and from school can be a pleasant experience which a child anticipates eagerly, or it can become a stressful experience.
+The driver should be thoughtful and careful about such routine matters as assigning a seat or seatmate, the presentation and purpose of a seatbelt and student management.

-- 8 Special needs students may have different needs compared to their typical peers.
-This can be a - 9 challenge to student transporters.
+Special needs students may have different needs compared to their typical peers.
+This can be a challenge to student transporters.
 Below is a guide that can assist.
-Remember, each child is - unique and may require some deviation to the guide.
+Remember, each child is unique and may require some deviation to the guide.